 Return Processing Errors

 The IRS will send you an immediate Notice if you've made an error & your return cannot be processed.
 Usually, it's a failure to provide signature or a missing form.
-(See Letter 12C, Form 3531, Letter 2416C or Letter 143C)
+(See Letter 12C, Form 3531, Letter 2416C or Letter 143C) If you made an error on an AMENDED return, the IRS will send you Letter 178C explaining what was missing or what they want of you.

 If you send them a response, they may send you a letter similar to Letter 4314C, explaining that they are reviewing your evidence & will respond in 60 days.
 However, don't depend on them to respond within that time period.
 Remain vigilant & call the IRS if you have questions!